Today marks the 100th anniversary of a day when a Greek immigrant community unified against discrimination.

-The Klan burned crosses in Salt Lake City and in the industrial towns and camps, marched down streets, sent threatening letters to businessmen, and rampaged through Greek stores in Helper, Utah and forced out the American waitresses and clerks and warned them not to work for Greeks.
+The Klan burned crosses in Salt Lake City and in the industrial towns and camps, marched down streets, sent threatening letters to businessmen, and rampaged through Greek stores in Helper, Utah forcing out the American workers and warning them not to work for Greeks.